hiibolt/KnowledgeBase/pages/Graph Theory.md

 	- ### Complete Graph
 	  Every vertex has an edge to every other vertex
 		- ### Complete Bipartile Graph Km,n
-		  Vertices left column length m are connected to each vertex in colm
+		  Vertices left column length m are connected to each vertex in right column n.
 - ## Theorems
 	- ### Handshaking Theorem
 	  $\sum{degree} = 2* n_{edges}$